Pepper-Targaryen/PythonStudy/learnML/README.md

 [Original Source](https://github.com/Avik-Jain/100-Days-Of-ML-Code/)

 I'm learning ML with this github repository.
-The index of days is slightly different because n
+The index of `days` is slightly different because I want to keep several days' code work into one file.

 Contents: